 Rutgers, The State University of New Jersey, is seeking a Temporary Research Assistant for the Microbiology, Biochemistry and Molecular Genetics department within New Jersey Medical School.
 Under direction of Dr. Jason Yang, Principal Investigator, the Temporary Research Assistant will conduct computational and systems biology analyses of host or pathogen biological networks as they pertain to infectious diseases.

 Among the key duties of this position are the following:

-Assist the Principal Investigator with the preparation of grant applications as requested.
+Assists the Principal Investigator with the preparation of grant applications and manuscripts.

 Minimum Education and Experience:

 Must be available to work flexible hours including weekends and holidays when necessary to meet deadlines.